kengu/antz/README.md

 ## 🐾 Use Case

-**antz** is especially relevant for Nordic hunting communities, where older **Garmin Astro + DC 50** collars are still in use and **cannot communicate via BLE**.
+**Antz** is especially relevant for Nordic hunting communities, where older **Garmin Astro + DC 50** collars are still in use and **cannot communicate via BLE**.
 This project bridges that gap:

 * Adds mobile and cloud support to Astro-series devices
-* Extends life and utility of legacy Garmin tracking gear
+* Extends the life and utility of legacy Garmin tracking gear
 * Enables mixed Astro + Alpha setups from one phone

 ## 📜 License